Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 This is a stool sample test to look for the parasite Giardia intestinalis, which causes an infection of the small bowel called giardiasis.
 It may also be a cause of travelers' diarrhea.
-Symptoms include diarrhea, nausea, vomiting, abdominal (belly) cramps, dehydration, and vague feelings of discomfort.
+Symptoms include diarrhea, nausea, vomiting, belly (abdominal) cramps, dehydration, and vague feelings of discomfort.
 Giardiasis is common in daycare centers and among people who travel internationally.

 You might need this test if you have unexplained diarrhea or other symptoms listed above, and your medical history indicates that you may have this infection.

 You may also have a white blood cell count done to check for infection and tests to look for other parasites in your stool.

 If the lab detects the parasite in your stool sample, most likely you have giardiasis.
 But Giardia may not be present in the first sample.
 More than one sample may be needed for an accurate diagnosis.

 This test requires a stool sample.
 You may be asked to provide three samples.
 Your healthcare provider will instruct you how to collect a sample in a disposable specimen container with a lid.
 Do not collect stool from the toilet bowl or put toilet paper into the specimen container.

 This test has no known risks.